 Economy of Pakistan

-Decades of internal political disputes and low levels of foreign investment have led to slow growth and underdevelopment in Pakistan.
-Agriculture accounts for more than one-fourth of output and two-fifths of employment.
-Textiles account for most of Pakistan’s export earnings, and Pakistan’s failure to diversify its exports has left the country vulnerable to shifts in world demand.
-Pakistan’s human development continues to lag behind most of the region.
-Official unemployment was 6.5% in 2015, but this fails to capture the true picture, because much of the economy is informal and underemployment remains high.
+Decades of internal political disputes and low levels of foreign investment have led to underdevelopment in Pakistan.
+Pakistan has a large English-speaking population, with English-language skills less prevalent outside urban centers.
+Despite some progress in recent years in both security and energy, a challenging security environment, electricity shortages, and a burdensome investment climate have traditionally deterred investors.
+Agriculture accounts for one-fifth of output and two-fifths of employment.
+Textiles and apparel account for more than half of Pakistan’s export earnings; Pakistan’s failure to diversify its exports has left the country vulnerable to shifts in world demand.
+Pakistan’s GDP growth has gradually increased since 2012, and was 5.3% in 2017.
+Official unemployment was 6% in 2017, but this fails to capture the true picture, because much of the economy is informal and underemployment remains high.
+Human development continues to lag behind most of the region.

 In 2013, Pakistan embarked on a $6.3 billion IMF Extended Fund Facility, which focused on reducing energy shortages, stabilizing public finances, increasing revenue collection, and improving its balance of payments position.
 The program concluded in September 2016.
 Although Pakistan missed several structural reform criteria, it restored macroeconomic stability, improved its credit rating, and boosted growth.
 The Pakistani rupee has remained relatively stable against the US dollar since 2015, though it declined about 10% between November 2017 and March 2018.
 Balance of payments concerns have reemerged, however, as a result of a significant increase in imports and weak export and remittance growth.